SirPepe/ornament/Readme.md

 [Event Targets](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) or
 [signals](https://github.com/preactjs/signals), depending on the arguments.
-If the decorated class member is a method or a function, it runs when the EventTarget emits a new event or when the signal receives a new value.
+If the decorated class member is a method or a function, it runs when the EventTarget dispatches a new event or when the signal receives a new value.
 If the decorated member is an accessor, it gets updated with the last event object (for event targets) or signal values (for signals).
 You can decorate the accessor with `@prop()` to cause methods decorated with `@reactive()` to run when its value changes.

 #### Subscribe to EventTargets: `@subscribe(targetOrTargetFactory: EventTarget | ((instance: T) => EventTarget) | Promise<EventTarget>, eventNames: string, options: EventSubscribeOptions = {})`